I Feel Rejected, Where Does This Feeling Of Exclusion Come From?

 “Ever since I was a child, I’ve felt rejected and have had great difficulty fitting in.
 I feel totally excluded, even now that I’m an adult.
 I have the impression that there is something about me that generates an antipathy that scares others away.
 Yet I’m respectful, curious, and really want to meet people and make strong friendships.”
 If you’ve recognized yourself in these words, it means that you’re wondering why you have this feeling of exclusion.
 Let’s look at where this feeling of being rejected comes from so that we can move on.

-I Feel Rejected, Where Does This Feeling Of Exclusion Come From?
+Where Does The Feeling Of Rejection Come From?

 Contents: